 Ann also volunteers as a guide with CWS' ecogeomorphology class.
 Get a sense of her feelings about science education from the Capitol Public Radio documentary of the 2016 Grand Canyon expedition class.
 She has first-hand experience with stream hydraulics from rafts and kayaks in rivers throughout the Western US, Australia, and Nepal.

 Ann was awarded a National Science Foundation Fellowship to pursue her doctoral degree in 2016.
-She was also named a UC Davis John Muir Institute for the Environment Fellow for her innovations in science communication.
+She was also named a UC Davis John Muir Institute for the Environment Fellow for her innovations in science communication, and a Southwest Climate Adaptation Science Center Fellow for her research looking at headwater ecosystems and their relationship to downstream water resources.
 Follow her on Twitter (@watershedwillis) for her thoughts on science, water, and being a woman in STEM.